Virginia seeks rare sweep of Duke to boost its NCAA tournament credentials

 Virginia limited the Blue Devils to 10-for-27 shooting (37 percent) in the first half and permitted only two players, center Mark Williams and guard Trevor Keels, to score in double digits.

-The Cavaliers also forced 15 turnovers that led to 20 points and committed just five, equaling their second fewest this season and fewest overall against an ACC opponent.
+The Cavaliers also forced 15 turnovers that led to 20 points and committed just five, equaling their second fewest this season and fewest against an ACC opponent.

-A victory Wednesday would deliver Virginia its first two-game regular season series sweep of the Blue Devils since 1994-95 in addition to keeping the Cavaliers in the mix to finish among the top four in the conference and secure a double-bye in the ACC tournament.
+A victory Wednesday would deliver Virginia its first two-game regular season series sweep of the Blue Devils since 1994-95 in addition to keeping the Cavaliers in the mix to finish among the top four in the conference and secure a double bye in the ACC tournament.

-Six of the past eight results between the schools have been decided by two points or fewer.
+Six of the past eight games between the schools have been decided by one or two points.

 “Almost all the last few have been down-to-a-possession games,” Bennett said.
-“That’s what we try to hope for against them and Coach K and that talent, but we’ve got some really good players too, and it’s just been exciting, and that’s why it comes down to who can execute, can you take care of the ball, can you execute down the stretch.”
+“That’s what we try to hope for against them and Coach K and that talent.
+But we’ve got some really good players too, and it’s just been exciting — and that’s why it comes down to who can execute, can you take care of the ball, can you execute down the stretch.”